reach-sh/reach-lang/docs-vue/src/ref-error-codes.md

 This error indicates that a key or a key/value pair was expected in a destructuring assignment, but an object method was received.

-For example, the code below creates a method within an destructuring assignment:
+For example, the code below creates a method within a destructuring assignment:

 ```reach
 const {x() { return 1 }} = {x: 2};